top of page

 Line:

-All casters will use a Royal Wulff Triangle Taper 5wt floating line.
+All casters will use a Royal Wulff Long Belly 5wt floating line.
 Reels with competition lines will be provided by the organizers for use during the competition.
 No caster will be permitted to use their own reel or line.
+Casters who would like to purchase a Wulff Long Belly 5wt line to practice with can do so by contacting mike@mcfarlandrods.com or calling Royal Wulff Lines at 845-439-1367

 Leader: